Atlantic City International Airport: History

 During the 1960s and early 1970s, the active duty U.S. Air Force's 95th Fighter Interceptor Squadron, stationed at Dover AFB, Delaware, maintained an Operating Location and Alert Detachment of F-106 Delta Darts at Atlantic City ANGB on 24-hour alert.
 After the 177th Fighter Wing reequipped with the F-106 in 1973, the 177th took on the air defence alert mission.

 In the fall of 1983, American International Airways attempted to operate a small hub at the airport with Douglas DC-9-30 jetliners with passenger service to Boston, Buffalo, Chicago, Cleveland, Detroit, Fort Lauderdale, Miami, Orlando, Pittsburgh, Tampa and West Palm Beach.
 ACY has also had US Airways jet service to Pittsburgh as well as US Airways Express turboprops to Philadelphia, Baltimore and Washington, and Continental Express turboprops and regional jets to Cleveland Hopkins International Airport.
 This regional jet service for Continental Airlines was operated by ExpressJet Airlines with Embraer ERJs.

+People Express Airlines (PeopleExpress) provided Boeing 737 service from / to EWR (Newark Airport), in the 1980's.

-Delta Air Lines also had flights to Boston on Delta Connection regional jets operated by Atlantic Coast Airlines until a few years ago.
+Delta Air Lines also had flights to Boston on Delta Connection regional jets operated by Atlantic Coast Airlines.
 In addition, Delta Connection via its partner Comair operated flights to Cincinnati and Orlando, which ended on May 1, 2007.
 WestJet had Boeing 737 jetliner flights from ACY to Toronto, but ended them on May 9, 2010, leaving the airport with no international service.
 On April 1, 2014, United Airlines started service from Atlantic City to Chicago–O'Hare and Houston, but the service was discontinued on December 3, 2014.
 Air Canada had seasonal flights to Toronto in the Summer of 2015, but has decided not to return in the Summer of 2016, once again leaving the airport without international scheduled flights.
-Spirit is currently the sole tenant at the airport.

-Early in 2022, American Airlines announced they would start bus service from the airport to their airplanes hub located at Philadelphia International Airport.
-The bus service will be carried by American's bus service partner, Landline.